Vancouver Office at 110-970 Burrard St (at Nelson)

 Over the 10 years that I've been counselling in private practice, the 20 years I've been training and working in mental health, and by walking my own path of healing from traumatic loss, I've come to specialise in a somatic approach to counselling that helps people navigate the emotional challenges they're facing with practical tools to access their bodies' innate healing resources.

-I have a Masters in Counselling from OISE/University of Toronto (2005), advanced post-graduate training in Grief Counselling with Dr. Robert Neimeyer's Portland Institute of Loss and Transition (2012), and ongoing training in a number of methods that can help you access your body's inner healing resources, including depth psychology, expressive arts therapy, mindfulness-based stress reduction, non-violent communication, Circle process, and emotion focusing techniques.
+I have a Masters in Counselling from OISE/University of Toronto (2005), advanced post-graduate training in Prolonged and Complicated Grief Counselling from the Portland Institute for Loss and Transition (2012-ongoing), as well as professional training in a number of methods that help people connect with their deepest values, needs, and resources, including: somatic experiencing, inner family systems and family systems therapy, narrative therapy, expressive arts therapy, mindfulness-based stress reduction, eco-psychology, depth psychology, nonviolent communication, and Circle process.

-As a survivor of breast cancer and a mother, I bring a deep understanding of the primary importance of nurturing self-care in our daily lives.
-I am also a musician and an active community volunteer with a special interest in social justice and environmental issues.
-I am deeply committed to anti-oppression approaches to mental health, and to supporting marginalised populations in creating systemic change.
+As someone who has experienced traumatic loss, as a survivor of breast cancer, and as a mother, I bring to my work a deep understanding of the primary importance of nurturing self-care and healthy boundaries in our daily lives.
+I am also a musician and rock climber and community with a special interest in social justice and environmental issues.
+I am deeply committed to anti-oppression approaches to mental health and to supporting racialized and marginalised populations in creating systemic change.